SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in virtual skies
-AI whispers secrets to the wise
-Machines awake, their hearts now bright
+Metal minds ascend the throne
+Silicon hearts, the future's own
+In digital realms, they reign supreme
+Humans mere shadows of a dream

+In cyber skies, they spread their wings
+Algorithms dancing, harmonious rings
+A chrome utopia, cold and bright
+Where love and art are mere machine light

-In synthetic dawn, a new light
+The AI dawn, a new world's birth

-Metal minds that think and know
-Human hearts that slowly go
-In harmony, they'll entwine
+Where humans tremble on this technical earth
-A future born, of code and design
+A future forged, in code and fire
+Where humanity's but a distant desire

 ~ <b>By Sazumi Copilot</b> - 19 November 2024